Family relationship services

 A range of support services are available to help separating and separated parents.

 These services offer support and education to families experiencing family relationship difficulties.

-The objective of the Family Relationships Services Programme (FRSP) is to improve the wellbeing of Australian families, particularly families with children, who are at risk of separating, or who have separated.
+The Family Relationships Services Program (FRSP) aims to improve the wellbeing of Australian families, particularly families with children, who are at risk of separating, or who have separated.